followcrom/word-of-the-week/README.md

 `source wow_venv/bin/activate`

+**Note**: Python scripts may need to be run in the Linux terminal, as 'wow_venv' may not work in VS Code.
+Have had issues with API keys not being found in VS Code terminal.
+If this happens, run the scripts in Ubuntu terminal. 🐧

 ## 🆕 Add New Words

 1. Copy new words from 'new_vocab.txt' to 'new_words_list.csv'. **Note**: Keep the column headers in the csv file.

-2. Run `new_words_list.py` to populate the csv with word types, definitions, and example sentences. **NOTE** - last time I ran this in VS Code, it didn't work.
+2. Run `new_words_list.py` to populate the csv with word types, definitions, and example sentences. **Note**: last time I ran this in VS Code, it didn't work.
 It was due to the wrong OpenAI API key.
 I had to run it in the Linux terminal, which worked. 🧐

 3. Check the csv file for any errors.